RosterElf Logo UK

 What happens if I roster an employee without a valid licence?

 Rostering an employee without a current, valid licence for regulated work can expose your business to prosecution under Work Health and Safety legislation, significant fines, loss of your operating licence, and civil liability if an incident occurs.
 Safe Work Australia maintains that employers have a primary duty of care to ensure only appropriately qualified and licensed workers perform regulated tasks.
+Using licence and certification management software that flags expired credentials before a shift is scheduled is the most reliable safeguard.

 How long does it take to renew an RSA certificate?